microsoftgraph/msgraph-sample-android/tutorial/05-add-ms-graph.md

     }
     ```

-1. Override the `onCreate` function in the `GraphHelper` class to get the user's events from Microsoft Graph.
+1. Override the `onCreate` function in the `CalendarFragment` class to get the user's events from Microsoft Graph.

     ```java
     @Override